Ads Library Guide: Competitor Research & Creative Analysis

 Accessing ad research tools is typically straightforward, often without requiring an account for basic searches.
 The core functionality revolves around two primary search methods: by advertiser name or by keyword.

-Searching by an advertiser's brand name reveals all active and historical ads associated with that page.
+Searching by an advertiser's brand name reveals all active ads count and historical ads associated with that page.
 A keyword search finds all ads that contain a specific term in their copy, which is useful for researching topics or product categories.

 These platforms also provide sophisticated filtering options.
 Users can narrow down results by country, platform, media type, or ad run date to conduct more precise analysis.
 Some systems also allow users to save compelling ads to personal libraries for future reference or organize them into folders for specific projects.